coderefinery/manuals/meeting-checklist.rst

     * Nordic-RSE: ``#RSEng``
     * Research software hour: ``#RSEng``

-  * Someone else should merge immediately after checking facts (ideally have merged by the time the meeting ends).
-Don't wait for "permission" or something like that which may never come.
+  * Ideally, someone else should merge quickly after checking facts Don't wait for "permission" or something like that which may never come, we agree that more tweeting is a good thing.